-The Country Nuclear Power Profiles (CNPP) compiles background information on the status and development of nuclear power programmes in Member States.
-The CNPP's main objectives are to consolidate information about the nuclear power infrastructures in participating countries, and to present factors related to the effective planning, decision making and implementation of nuclear power programmes that together lead to safe and economical operations of nuclear power plants.Read more
+The Country Nuclear Power Profiles (CNPP) provide background information on the status and development of nuclear power programmes of Member States.
+The CNPP's main objectives are to consolidate information on the nuclear power infrastructure and developments in participating countries, and serve as a resource in effective planning, decision making and implementation of nuclear power programmes that lead to safe and economical operations of nuclear power plants.Read more

 Structure and Requirements

 The CNPP report has a standard outline which was revised and updated in 2019.
 The document CNPP Structure and Requirements contains the required outline and also provides guidelines for the national contributors.

 The project 'Country Nuclear Power Profiles' was initiated in 1990s.
 The first edition of the Country Nuclear Power Profiles was published in 1998.
 The CNPP editions since 2000 are available on-line on the IAEA Publication website http://www.iaea.org/Publications.
 The drop-down menu allows selection of historical CNPP editions.

 For the 2022 edition, 30 Member States provided updated or new profiles: